pbae123/Crossword/README.md

 ## How to compile

-Run the make file: enter "make"
+Run the Makefile: enter "make"

 ## How to run